The Space of Persistence Diagrams on $n$ Points Coarsely Embeds into Hilbert Space: Preliminaries

 \end{Definition}

 Asymptotic dimension is a coarse invariant, i.e., coarsely equivalent spaces have the same asymptotic dimension.
 For a self contained survey of asymptotic dimension see \cite{BD}.

 As an example, to see that $\asdim (\mathbb{R}) \le 1$ we need to (for each $R >0$) express $\mathbb{R}$ as the union of two (2) families of uniformly bounded $R$-disjoint sets.
 See Figure \ref{FigAtish} for a decomposition of $\mathbb{R}$ into two such families.
 One can use similar "brick decompositions" to get upper bounds of asymptotic dimension of $\mathbb{R}^n$ (for any $n$).
-Getting lower bounds usually need special techniques.
-We will use Lemma \ref{embedlargecubes} as a direct way of getting lower bounds on asymptotic dimension of a space.
+In general, asymptotic dimension behaves as expected in terms of unions and products as the following statement demonstrates.